In this Guide

 It’s very affordable.
 This little unit is available for well under $100.
 That’s equivalent to a good mini fridge, and this unit has much more precise temperature control than any mini fridge.

+The door has grey tinting to keep wines safe from light damage.
 There’s an internal light, to help you read labels as you choose your bottle for the evening.
+You can turn it on when you need it, then switch it off to preserve your bottles.

 It looks sleek and unobtrusive.
 The all-black finish blends in with most other kitchen appliances.

 It’s very reliable, which is something you don’t often hear about coolers–especially at this price point.
-We didn’t find any reports of durability issues with the Magic Chef.
+We didn’t find any reports of durability issues with the Westinghouse!
+That’s one of the key reasons it’s replaced the Magic Chef at the top of our rankings!

 By comparison, many other budget models have trouble keeping temperatures stable, or have cheap parts that wear down easily (shelves, hinges, etc).

 There’s no lock.
-If that’s something you’re looking for, the Magic Chef probably isn’t for you.
+If that’s something you’re looking for, the Westinghouse probably isn’t for you.

 2. Avalon Bay 12-bottle